Motorcycle Helmet Laws in Texas

 What to do After an Accident Caused by Another Motorist

 Though a motorcycle helmet will protect you against injury, it cannot protect you from all injuries.
 No matter what your injuries you should go and see a doctor if you have been in a motorcycle accident.
-Some injuries like serious life threatening internal injuries may be hard to diagnose especially if you had a hard crash but walked away with only scratches and abrasions.
-If the accident was caused by another party’s recklessness, carelessness, or negligence, you can file a claim to recover financial restitution for your harms and losses.
+Some injuries like serious life-threatening internal injuries may be hard to diagnose especially if you had a hard crash but walked away with only scratches and abrasions.
+If the accident was caused by another party’s recklessness, carelessness, or negligence, you can file a claim to recover financial restitution for your harm and losses.

 Speak to an Experienced Houston Motorcycle Accident Attorney

-If you, or a passenger, suffered a serious injury while on a motorcycle that was caused by another motorist’s careless or reckless actions, now is the time to contact an experienced and skilled Houston injury attorney to pursue maximum compensation on your behalf.
-Take action now and contact Fleming Law, P.C., to schedule a free, confidential case review 737-201-0543.
+If you, or a passenger, suffered a serious injury while on a motorcycle that was caused by another motorist’s careless or reckless actions, now is the time to contact an experienced and skilled Houston personal injury attorney to pursue maximum compensation on your behalf.
+Take action now and contact Fleming Law, P.C., to schedule a free, confidential case review at 737-201-0543.